Photo finish: Film

-Improvements included that made in 1948 by Australian Bertram Pearl whose system incorporated a mirror and neon-pulse time signature in the winning-post which would provide a precisely aligned image in which both sides of the horses could be viewed, and on which the neon left a set of stripes at 100th/sec intervals for accurate timing.
-If the reflected image of the horses aligned vertically exactly with the foreground image, it was proof that the camera was not viewing the finish line at an angle (and therefore incorrectly recording the horses' relative positions).
+Australian Bertram Pearl made an improvement in 1948 incorporating a mirror and neon-pulse time signature in the winning-post.
+This provides a precisely aligned image showing both sides of the horses, and a set of stripes left by the neon 100th/sec intervals for accurate timing.
+Any perfect vertical alignment of the horses' reflection with the foreground image proves the camera is not viewing the finish line at an angle, thus incorrectly recording the horses' relative positions.
 Pearl's partner was his friend, society portraitist Athol Shmith.
-Shmith's contribution was to formulate means to speed the processing of the strip of negative down to 55 seconds and then to a rapid 35 seconds.
-These times rivalled even the instant one-minute picture processing by Edwin Land's Model 95 Polaroid camera which became available at that time.
+Shmith helped accelerate processing of the strip of negative down to 55 seconds, then to 35 seconds.
+These times rivaled the instant one-minute processing by Edwin Land's newly available Model 95 Polaroid camera.

 Digital

 Digital cameras use a 1-dimensional array sensor to take 1-pixel-wide sequential images of the finish line.
 Since only a single line of the CCD is read out at a time, the frame rates can be very high (up to 20,000 frames per second).
-Unlike a film based photo finish, there is no delay from developing the film, and the photo finish is available immediately.
+Unlike a film-based photo finish, there is no delay from developing the film, and the photo finish is available immediately.
 They may be triggered by a laser, photovoltaic means, or even motion sensing done within the photo finish camera.